mgitau-sys/deploy_agent_mgitau-sys/README.md

 How To Run The Script
 Open your termial
-Navigate to the directory where the script is located Make your script executable by using
+Navigate to the directory where the script is located Make your script executable by using:
     chmod +x setup_project.sh
 Run the script using :
    ./setup_project.sh